typescene/typescene.github.io/docs/guides/ui/using-jsx.md

 ### Views {#views}

-The result of JSX elements can be used directly as view classes, e.g. from an activity class:
+The result of JSX elements can be used directly as a view class constructor and passed to an activity class:

 ```tsx
 // view.tsx